Sewing Frequently Asked Questions

 For invisible zippers, the teeth are so discreet that you don't need any extra parts.
 To shorten invisible zippers from the top, it's possible to just sew over each side, enclosing the excess zipper into your garment.
 This is what will need to happen with open-end zippers, since there's important hardware at the bottom that can't be messed with.
 But if using a closed-end zipper, it's often easier to shorten them from the bottom.
 I prefer leaving them long until after I've finished stitching them in, since the extra length allows me to keep the puller out of the way while I stitch.
 Then I can go in and hand stitch around the new bottom of the zipper several times, and cut off the excess.
 (I'm primarily a tailor though, and we don't use invisible zippers regularly, so if you have another way to recommend, I'd be happy to hear it!)

 For metal zippers, it's best to use a new, separate top or bottom stop, and to get the right zipper size before sewing it in.
-The easiest way is to shorten them from the botton, by just putting a new bottom stop over the teeth where you want the new end to be, cutting off the excess, and then stitching over it as usual.
+The easiest way is to shorten them from the bottom, by just putting a new bottom stop over the teeth where you want the new end to be, cutting off the excess, and then stitching over it as usual.
 (It's best to take off the teeth below the new stop.
 It takes a little bit of time to pull the teeth out one by one, but it takes away the unnecessary bulk of the extra teeth.)
 For the top stops, you'll definitely have to remove the teeth down to the point where you crimp on the new top stop with a pair of pliers.
+(We sell metal top and bottom stops for most of the zippers we have.)

 How to use woven or knit fusible fabric?